-- A complete application for graduate admission to the School of Education.
+- Application for graduate admission to the School of Education

-- A minimum 3.0 GPA on the most recent 48 credits
+- An overall minimum 3.0 GPA, or a minimum 3.0 GPA on the most recent 48 credits, as established by PDE

-- Special Education 7-12 program applicants: Have and instructional certificate in one of the following: 7-12, K-12 (including Music Education, all Foreign Languages, Art, BCIT, Health & Physical Ed majors), Reading Specialist
+- Special Education 7-12 program applicants: Have and instructional certificate in one of the following: 7-12, K-12 (including Music Education, all Foreign Languages, Art, BCIT, Health & Physical Education majors), Reading Specialist

-- The Special Education Hearing Impaired, Speech and Language, and Visually Impaired instructional certificates do not qualify as content certificates under both HQT and Chapter 49.85 and therefore certificate holders cannot add the Special Education PreK-8 or 7-12 certificate areas.
-This program requires a minimum of 33 semester hours, meets the requirements for the degree and certification to teach in special education programs for students with Cognitive, Behavior, Physical/Health Disabilities (CBP/HD) in the Commonwealth of Pennsylvania in PreK to twelfth grades.
+- The Special Education Hearing Impaired, Speech and Language, and Visually Impaired instructional certificates do not qualify as content certificates under Chapter 49.85 and therefore certificate holders cannot add the Special Education PreK-8 or 7-12 certificate areas.
+This program requires a minimum of 30 credits and meets the requirements for the degree and certification to teach in special education programs for students with Cognitive, Behavior, Physical/Health Disabilities (CBP/HD) in the Commonwealth of Pennsylvania in PreK-12

 - Interview by special education faculty

-Upon acceptance by the School of Education Graduate Office, applicants are admitted for graduate study in Special Education with provisional status, and an individual program of study will be designed for the student by his or her assigned advisor.
+Upon acceptance by the School of Education Graduate Office, applicants are admitted for graduate study in Special Education with provisional status, and an individual program of study will be designed for the student by their assigned advisor.